Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Query related features/README.md

 ## How to use the sample

-Click on a feature to select it.
-The related features will be displayed in a list.
+Tap on a feature to select it, and the related features will be displayed in a list.

 ## How it works

-1. With a `Feature`, call `queryRelatedFeaturesAsync` on the feature's feature table.
+1. With a `ArcGISFeature`, call `ArcGISFeatureTable.queryRelatedFeatures(to:using:)` on the feature's feature table.
 2. Iterate over the result's collection of `RelatedFeatureQueryResult` objects to get the related features and add them to a list.

 ## Relevant API